 What do I need to provide to complete a background check for a new job?

-This includes your full name, address, date of birth, and Social Security number.
+When it comes to a job background check, you’ll usually need to provide some basic info, like your full name, address, date of birth, and Social Security number.

 Is there a quick way to do a background check for employment purposes?